NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 What Makes a Skilled Reader?
 The Neurocognitive Imaging Lab needs your help to find out!
-We’re looking for students in grades 2 & 3 who speak English at home and at school, with normal hearing and normal (or corrected to normal) vision, to take part in a longitudinal neuroimaging study.
 The goal of the study is to characterize how individual differences in reading skills relate to children’s patterns of brain activation, and how these relationships change from Grade 2 to Grade 5.
-This project is currently recruiting children – they must be in grades 2 or 3, speak only English at home, and be enrolled in either standard English of French immersion programs at school.
+We’re currently looking for kids to participate who are in grades 2 or 3, speak only English at home, and be enrolled in either standard English of French immersion programs at school.
+Click below to find out more if you're interested!

 {%
   include button.html